Using U-Boot to debrick your KVM¶

 -

-Press and hold the Reset button firmly, at the same time power up the KVM.
+Press and hold the Reset button firmly, and power on the KVM at the same time.

-Then you will see the LED flashing in a regular sequence a few times—please release your finger after the sequence changes.
+Then you will see the LED flashing in a regular pattern several times.
+Release the button after the flash sequence changes.

 -